The NABU Project

 The Problem

-Although a few law enforcement bodies maintain sophisticated systems for tracking stolen cultural property, most do not have the capacity to monitor the sheer volume of online activity.
+Although some law enforcement agencies have sophisticated systems for tracking stolen cultural property, most do not have the capacity to monitor the sheer volume of online activity.
 As a result, researchers and police often face an incomplete picture: isolated posts, fragmented data, and little information about the trends that characterise the trade.

 The Solution

-NABU project is developing automated web scrapers to collect data from online marketplaces, forums, and social media.
-These data are mined, analysed, and shared directly with law enforcement partners in under-resourced countries.
-With an initial focus of Iraq, the project provides evidence-based reports to police to support investigations into the illicit sale of cultural goods.
+NABU Project is using automated web scrapers to collect data from niche online marketplaces and Arabic-language platforms.
+These data are mined, analysed, and shared directly with institutions, researchers, and law enforcement partners in under-resourced countries.
+With an initial focus of Iraq, the project provides evidence-based reports to support research into the illicit sale of cultural goods.

 Objective #1

-Identify > 100 unique sellers involved in the online sale of Iraqi artefacts.
+Identify > 100 unique sellers involved in the online sale of Iraqi artifacts.

 Objective #2

-Generate risk scoring for seller accounts using a reproducible methodology.
+Generate risk scoring for listings and seller accounts using a reproducible methodology.

 Objective #3